-Transfer of audit duty: The bill would transfer the lobbying audit duty to the FPPC, commencing with the entities selected for audit in February of 2025.
+Transfer of audit duty: The bill would transfer the lobbying audit duty to the FPPC, commencing with the entities selected for audit in February of 2027.

-Excluding entities with no activity: The bill would exclude lobbying firms and lobbyist employers from the audit selection pool if they have less than \$1 in payments or contributions.
+Excluding entities with no activity and placement agents: The bill would exclude lobbying firms and lobbyist employers from the audit selection pool if they have less than \$1 in payments or contributions.
+The bill would also exclude placement agents, and lobbying firms and lobbyist employers that employ only placement agents, from the audit selection pool.

 Additional lobbyist registration fee: Existing law imposes a \$50 per year fee for each lobbyist reported on the registration statement of a lobbyist employer or lobbying firm.
-The bill would impose an additional annual fee, in an amount established by the FPPC to offset the costs associated with the lobbying audit program.
+The bill would impose an additional annual fee on lobbyists subject to audit, in an amount up to \$500 as established by the FPPC to offset the costs associated with the lobbying audit program.
 The fee would be deposited in a new fund and moneys in the fund would be continuously appropriated to the FPPC to conduct the lobbying audit program.